Administration

 Workflows

-How can I set the validation scope for language-dependent mandatory attributes?
+How can I define the validation scope for language-dependent mandatory attributes?

-Arbitrary content language: The mandatory attribute must be maintained in at least one content language.
+Arbitrary content language: The mandatory attribute must be filled in at least one content language.

-Only enabled default content language: The mandatory attribute must be maintained in the activated default content language, even if it has been maintained in other languages.
+Only enabled default content language: The mandatory attribute must be filled in the active default content language, even if it is already filled in other languages.

-All enabled content languages (default setting): The mandatory attribute must be maintained in all enabled content languages.
+All active content languages (default setting): The mandatory attribute must be filled in all active content languages.

 Note

-You can define the default and content languages in the administration.
+You can define the default and content languages in the Administration menu item.

 Note

-Please note that the new validation scope will only apply to a publishing workflow that has been started after the change was made.
+Please note that the new validation scope is only applied to publication workflows that are started after the change.

 Hint